 The above examples are general advice on how to improve the waiting experience.
 If you want to solve a queuing problem, the next step for you is to get a basic understanding of queue management systems.

-A queue management system, or customer journey management system that the more complex solutions are called, is a software with a set of tools that helps businesses monitor, plan, and manage a customer's entire visit from pre-arrival to post serving.
-If you want to learn more about these systems and how they improve customer satisfaction and organizational efficiency, download the presentation below.
+A queue management system, or customer journey management system that the more complex solutions are called, is software with a set of tools that helps businesses monitor, plan, and manage a customer's entire visit from pre-arrival to post-serving.
+If you want to learn more about these systems and how they improve customer satisfaction and organizational efficiency, take a product tour below.